A brief background on the Trinity doctrine

-After pondering this paper, the conclusion should be that we can personally and accurately know God the Creator as a Person [reality].
+After pondering this meditation, the conclusion should be that we can personally and accurately know God the Creator as a Person [reality].
 That is, as a Father, a Savior-Friend and an omniscient omnipresent Spiritual Teacher, Guide, and Counselor; all depending on where we are and our need at that time.
 Deny this and you’ll malfunction as a whole human being.
-This is also expanded on in the paper “Body, Soul, Spirit of man”.
+This is also expanded on in the meditation “Body, Soul, Spirit of man”.
 But, let’s start again with the following…

 Christianity is unique in claiming that God is One but that there are three Persons in the Godhead who are each understood as God.
 This doctrine is not explicitly stated in Scripture as such, but through revelations.
 Note that only God as a Person can give revelation, the world gives only superficial [learned, estimated, postulated] information.
 The church had come to this explanation in order to do justice to the overwhelming witness and intimations of Scripture and to reveal the evidence of Holy Spirit as a Person Who alone could impart revelation-knowledge to those He created, and who “have ears to hear” His Voice.
 Since this doctrine concerns the inner nature of the trinity, it could not be known except by revelation [found in Scripture when open to His Spirit that inspired it – 2 Tim 3:16,17].
 Jesus, of course, revealed God as [a] Father whilst simultaneously perfectly representing mankind to God as the only righteous person on God’s standard (Rom 3:23-28); and hence could be the only Saviour paying with His blood as a valid sacrifice.
-Generally, people ignored guidance from human leaders such as Moses – Dt.32:5,6,19,20; but no human could at any rate fulfil the role of The Son Jesus Christ (See the paper “Who is Jesus Christ” on www.gospel-truth.co.za).
+Generally, people ignored guidance from human leaders such as Moses – Dt.32:5,6,19,20; but no human could at any rate fulfil the role of The Son Jesus Christ (See the meditation “Who is Jesus Christ” on www.gospel-truth.co.za).
 For the purpose of this short overview, we will avoid unnecessary lengthy discussions, and circular reasoning, and point out only what should be obvious.

 Casually, and superficially, only Mt 28:19 and 2 Cor 13:14 seems capable of a Trinitarian interpretation.
 Then there are the plurality and simultaneous singular usage of reference to God as – for example – in Gen 1:26.
 We also find reference to the [then, Rom 14:9] coming Messiah (the deity of Jesus Christ) in Ps 45:7 and the consequent confirmation in Heb 1:9.
 The Deity of Christ is taught by Paul in Phil 2:6-8 and 1 Tim 3:16; also the personality of the Holy Spirit in Eph 4:30 – he then puts the Three together in the benediction of 2 Cor 13:14.
-But let us calmly and honestly consider the following, and then read this paper in its entirety to its end:
+But let us calmly and honestly consider the following, and then read this meditation in its entirety to its end:

 We see that a strange plurality in unity is mentioned in Gen 1:26-28, where Elohim [One Creator described with a Hebrew composite plural word] refer to “Us”and “Our”.
 The singular of Elohim is Elah or El.
 If one ignores the Bible as being one, progressive, unfolding, revelation of God, the typical erroneous explanation is that these words at most mean “multiplicity of majesty” as the “Jehovah’s Witnesses”, for example, advocate.
-This of course ignores a host of Scriptures that point to a Truth that is far exceeding what a human mind could come up with, even as shown in just this paper.
-(The sect of the so-called “Jehovah’s witnesses”, and great truths about The Bible, are discussed in the papers with those titles).
+This of course ignores a host of Scriptures that point to a Truth that is far exceeding what a human mind could come up with, even as shown in just this meditation.
+(The sect of the so-called “Jehovah’s witnesses”, and great truths about The Bible, are discussed in the meditations with those titles).
 Observe as well that both “Us” (once) and “Our” (twice) are used (together three times) in Gen 1:26 to re-enforce this plurality.
 A hidden [deep, not to deter but to invite a closer relationship – Mt 6:33; 7:7-8; 12:25-30] jewel is another plausible insight in God’s use (2 Tim 3:16-17) of this plural “Us” and “Our” in Gen 1:26.
 Together and concurrent with His Trinity, is the possibility indicated of God’s aspiration for us to be one with Him as well [His Love, since the beginning, Jn 1:1-4; Col 1:15-20; Heb 12:1-3; Rev 1:8;3:14; 21:6] in His intended unity [oneness, Love] with Him [Love] as a Father through Jesus Christ and His Spirit in us (Jn 3:16; 10:10-11; 15:12-23; 1 Jn 3:2; 4:6-21; 14:23-26).
 Now re-consider the following with this in mind: Mt 6:9-10; Jn 4:23-24; 17:15-23; Eph 4:4-6; Rev 22:4…

 Note at Eph 5:1.
 It states that we must be followers of God.
 The word “God” here, is θεός (theos, G2316), of uncertain affinity but certainly [a] deity.
 This can imply Rom 8:14 (Jn 4:24) but in context, as in the next verse, specifically Christ in us (Jn 17:15,20).
 How else can we be imitators of God if we had never witnessed Him on earth in contact with people as Man with God’s Spirit as Guide inside (Heb 1:1-8)?
 Hence, Scriptures such as Jn 5:17-23; 10:31; 14:6-11,23-26; 15:5; and Phil 2:5-11; even Eph 1:5-12,17-23; 2:13-22; 4:6-16.

 Logic dictates that [a] truth must exist first, before it can be twisted into a deception [lie, wickedness].
 The lie cannot exist before the truth was there first.
 So will we see that, for example, astrologists copied the lay-out of the tribes in the camp God prescribed for a prophetic reason; and that the phenomena of “three’s” in God’s creation, originated with Him (so no one has an excuse – Rom 1:18-22; Jn 1:1-3,14).
 So centuries before any destructive and deceptive reasoning emerged stating that the “trinity” is of Satan, the revelation was preached and published widely by followers of Jesus Christ since the beginning.
-After reading this paper on this subject, be quiet before God’s Holy Spirit and hear Him!
+After reading this meditation on this subject, be quiet before God’s Holy Spirit and hear Him!
 The moment you realize the Creator has to be a Person to create, that moment will be pivotal in your insight.
-Consider the paper “Hearing God’s Voice”, and perhaps be more open [sensitive] to what Jesus stated in Jn 4:24?
+Consider the meditation “Hearing God’s Voice”, and perhaps be more open [sensitive] to what Jesus stated in Jn 4:24?

 The reason [mind] is part of your soul that is self-centred, it is not part of your spirit that is God-centred and has to be “born-again”.
 Yes, the spirit and soul are separate entities (Heb 4:12; 1 Thess 5:23).
 The spirit and soul is distinguishable but inseparable.
 The soul makes up your personality (emotion, intellect, will) and needs a body to express itself, that is why Jesus will give back the bodies of those who believed Him and was so saved, right here on earth (1 Thess 4:13-17; 1 Cor 15:51-54) to have us whole again as a type of trinity [spirit with a soul inside a body] relating to God as our Father, Saviour [Son Jesus] and Spirit.
 Saved departed souls and spirits are waiting with Him at present for a glorious reunion with the return of Jesus Christ (1 Thess 4:13-17; 1 Cor 15:51-54).
 Note therefore, that God made us [humans] to His image and in His likeness; and if we have a composite unity of more than one part, albeit one being, so must God, according to His Word.